IHE/RAD.IMR/input/pagecontent/RAD-Y4.md

 #### 2:3.Y4.4.1 Retrieve Rendered Report Message

-The Requester invokes a HTTP GET request to retrieve the document from the Responder.
+The Requester invokes an HTTP GET request to retrieve the document from the Responder.

 The Responder shall support handling such messages from more than one Sender.
 The Requester shall support sending such messages to more than one Responder.